 Alternatively, you can spread the £1 million out over the course of your retirement.
 Here’s how long £1 million will last with a range of drawdown amounts.

 £50,000 – 33 years

 How to get to the £1 million mark

 There are a few different ways you can build a pension pot worth £1 million.
 You may have come into some inheritance, or sold an asset you’ve been sitting on for a while – lump sums are, naturally, a great way to get started or bolster an existing pension pot.

 From here, it’s all about consistent saving.
 This is where sound financial planning comes in, too.
 If you want to retire with £1 million in pension savings, the amount you have to put away per month will be dictated by both when you start and the quality of the returns on your investments.

 For the purposes of the example above, we’ve assumed a 6% rate of return on a SIPP – a reasonable return for our higher risk level accounts.
 As you can see, the amount you need to invest monthly to target a pot of £1 million can differ hugely depending on when you get started.

 Anyone who seriously begins investing for their retirement at 20 years old will need to save £359.42 per month.
 Compare that with the £1,427.86 it takes monthly to reach £1 million when you start saving at 40 and the benefits of starting early come into sharper relief.

 Naturally, you may want to increase your personal pension contributions as your salary improves throughout the course of your career.
 Or, indeed, you may find yourself with a lump sum of cash that can help you on your way.
 These are all things to consider, but having a broad idea of how much it takes to reach £1 million can be helpful in your planning.
-Again, try using the Moneyfarm Pension Calculator to assess your own financial situation and see what you need to do to reach your goals.
+Again, try using our tool to assess your own financial situation and see what you need to do to reach your goals.